kevuyt/Ultimate-Goal/README.md

     - Added support for a REV Touch Sensor (no longer have to configure as a generic digital device).

  * Miscellaneous
-    - Fixed some errors in the definitions for acceleration and velocity in our javadoc documentation.
+    - Fixed some errors in the definitions for acceleration and minVelocity in our javadoc documentation.
     - Added ability to play audio files on Driver Station
     - When user is configuring an Expansion Hub, the LED on the Expansion Hub will change blink pattern (purple-cyan)  to indicate which Hub is currently being configured.
     - Renamed I2cSensorType to I2cDeviceType.